CBS Building: Harbor Group International ownership

 In August 2021, ViacomCBS announced that they had agreed to sell the building to the real estate investment and management firm Harbor Group International for $760 million, the first actual sale of the building since it opened.
 ViacomCBS planned to occupy some space under a short-term lease.
 Harbor Group intended to upgrade the building's lobby, as well as tenant facilities such as the cafeteria.
 The sale was finalized in late 2021 after HGI received $558 million in commercial mortgage-backed securities to finance its purchase.
 At the time, 96.4 percent of the building's space was occupied, with seven tenants (including Nusr-Et and a newsstand) with a combined annual rent of about $33.8 million.

 After taking over the building, HGI rebranded the structure as 51W52.
 The group spent $36 million renovating the lobby and amenity areas in 2023, hiring Vocon and Moed de Armas and Shannon to design the renovation.
 CBS moved employees out during late 2023 and announced plans to vacate the building entirely by November 2024.
 CBS's relocation, along with the upcoming expiration of two other tenants' leases, prompted lenders to express concern over whether HGI would be able to refinance a $420 million mortgage on the building.
 Harbor Group International finished renovating the CBS Building in April 2024; the project had cost $128 million.
 By then, almost 90 percent of the building's space was leased.
+Law firm Alston & Bird leased 170000 ft2 at 51W52 in June 2026.